ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/README.md

 # Installation

+- I recommend you to save all of the [streamline_templates](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/blob/main/assets/streamline_templates%20collection) I've created and to remove the one you don't end up using.
 - Choose which card that you want to adapt to your installation by clicking the hyperlink provided in the description above.
 - Install the required HACS components (such as simple swipe card, stack-in-card, popup-card, etc. - see your setup for what’s needed).
 - To unlock the full functionality (like weather icons, notification counts, and more), you’ll need to add the corresponding [sensors](https://github.com/ElementZoom/Material-Design-3-Dynamic-Tablet-Dashboard/tree/main/template%20sensor) to your config.